lighttigerXIV/albert/README.md

 ## Styling Rules

--   The name of the repo must be the simplest version of the app's name (e.g `nvim` instead of `NeoVim`)
+-   The name of the repo must be the simplest version of the app's name (e.g `style-guide` instead of `NeoVim`)
 -   Put the images under `assets/`.
 If there are a bunch of them consider [creating an empty branch](https://gist.github.com/joncardasis/e6494afd538a400722545163eb2e1fa5) (e.g. `assets`) and storing them there.
 -   Format the repo's description as "`<allusive emoji>` Vibrant pastel theme for App"
 -   Add `catppuccin` to the topics.